zju-bis/edgesnn-survey/README.md

 # Edge Intelligence with Spiking Neural Networks

-This repository collected papers on brain-inspired systems published in influential conferences from 2021 to 2025.
+This repository collects papers on brain-inspired systems published in influential conferences from 2021 to 2025.
 You can add more related papers by pulling the request. 😊

 This is the official repository for our submitted survey titled "Edge Intelligence with Spiking Neural Networks", which collected papers published in influential conferences (_AAAI, ICLR, CVPR, ICCV, IJCAI, MM, ICML, NIPS, ECCV_) from 2021 to 2025 and included in this survey.